Angela gets it wrong - again!

-In May 2025 Angela Rayner proposed that developers would be fined, or have their land confiscated, if they failed to complete developments on time.
+Angela’s previous mistake was in May when she proposed that developers would be fined, or have their land confiscated, if they failed to complete developments on time.

 Like so many ideas that appear good (or even populist) on the surface (like direct wealth taxes) they fall apart under closer scrutiny.
 The devil always lies in the detail of specifics.